gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 Continuing with the example of the pizza delivery service, the service would contain the following request types:

-* Request to view menu
+* Request to retrieve menu
 * Request to order
-* Request to update on delivery status
+* Request to update delivery status

-Based on this example we can see that defining the interaction model of a pizza delivery service (extension) is declaring the intent list, such as view menu intent, order intent, view delivery status intent, and listing the possible utterances and information (slot) required by each intent.
+Based on this example we can see that defining the interaction model of a pizza delivery service (extension) is declaring the intent list, such as retrieve menu intent, order intent, update delivery status intent, and listing the possible utterances and information (slot) required by each intent.
 Therefore, **the first thing to do when defining an interaction model is to define and list the type of requests that will be processed by the extension.** This also becomes the standard for dividing the business logic–in other words, the branch of program–when developing an extension.

 ![](/Design/Resources/Images/Extension_Design-Design_Interaction_Model.png)

 **Once we have divided the type of user requests, we must name each type.** This will later on become the name of the intent.
-The "order intent" of a pizza delivery service is an abstract concept and it must be declared as a specific name that can be known by the extension–an indemnifiable string.
+The "order intent" of a pizza delivery service is an abstract concept and it must be declared as a specific name that can be known by the extension– an identifiable string.
 For example, "order intent" can be declared a name like "OrderPizza.”

 Then, you must **define what information ([Slot](#Slot)) is to be recognized** from the utterance of the "OrderPizza" intent and **list various [sample utterances](#UtteranceExample)** on the types of user utterances that can be processed.